Choosing the right clients can make or break your digital marketing agency.

 Some of the clients that will benefit from your work the most are the biggest ones.
 For example, Ben shared that he’s worked with some Sky Zone parks like Denver, Massachusetts, and Springfield, New Jersey.

-These locations are doing massive revenues, and they’ve seen huge increases from marketing efforts.
-The value proposition is a lot greater for bigger, well-established businesses.
+These locations are earning massive revenues and seeing huge increases from marketing efforts.
+The value proposition is much greater for bigger, well-established businesses.

 The Pitfalls of Desperate Clients